-We report on the historical financial information of WEIli Holdings Limited (the "Company") and its subsidiaries (together, the "Group") set out on pages I-4 to I-64, which comprises the consolidated statements of financial position as at 31 December 2019, 2020 and 2021, the statement of financial position of the Company as at 31 December 2021 and, the consolidated statements of comprehensive income, the consolidated statements of changes in equity and the consolidated statements of cash flows for each of the years ended 31 December 2019, 2020 and 2021 (the "Track Record Period") and a summary of significant accounting policies and other explanatory information (together, the "Historical Financial Information").
-The Historical Financial Information set out on pages I-4 to I-64 forms an integral part of this report, which has been prepared for inclusion in the prospectus of the Company dated 17 June 2022 (the "Prospectus") in connection with the initial listing of shares of the Company on the Main Board of The Stock Exchange of Hong Kong Limited.
+We report on the historical financial information of WEIli Holdings Limited (the "Company") and its subsidiaries (together, the "Group") set out on pages I-[4] to I-[64], which comprises the consolidated statements of financial position as at 31 December 2019, 2020 and 2021, the statement of financial position of the Company as at 31 December 2021 and, the consolidated statements of comprehensive income, the consolidated statements of changes in equity and the consolidated statements of cash flows for each of the years ended 31 December 2019, 2020 and 2021 (the "Track Record Period") and a summary of significant accounting policies and other explanatory information (together, the "Historical Financial Information").
+The Historical Financial Information set out on pages I-[4] to I-[64] forms an integral part of this report, which has been prepared for inclusion in the document of the Company dated [●] (the "Document") in connection with the initial [REDACTED] of shares of the Company on the Main Board of The Stock Exchange of Hong Kong Limited.